andrewrk/genesis/README.md

 could donate to the server space, similar to being a seeder in a torrent situation, by running the server software, adding their node to the pool.

+When two (or more) users are simultaneously working on a project, the playback head is not synchronized.
+The users are free to roam about the project, making changes here and there.
+However, each person will see "where" in the project the other person is working, and see the changes that they are making.
+So it would be trivial, for example, for both users to look at a particular bassline, both listening to it on loop, albeit at different offsets, while one person works on the drums, and the other person works on the bass rhythm.

 ### Plugin Registry and Safety

 Plugins must be provided as source code and published to the Genesis registry.